Dan Evins: Views and retirement

 During the early 1990s, Evins instituted an official company policy prohibiting the hiring of openly gay individuals.
 Following backlash from large shareholders from progressive areas, such as the New York City Employee Retirement System, who threatened to vote out the entirety of upper management, the company reversed the policy.

 In July 2001, shareholders replaced Evins as CEO with Michael A. Woodhouse, who at the time was serving as the company's chief operating officer.
 Evins maintained his position as chairman of the board.
 The same year, the board voted unanimously to add sexual orientation to Cracker Barrel's non-discrimination policy, with the term officially being added the following year.

 A few months later, Evins announced his retirement as chairman of the company's board.
 At the company's 2004 annual meeting, shareholders voted to reelect Michael A. Woodhouse as CEO, while also granting him Evins' title as chairman of the board, effectively merging the roles.

 By January 2012, Cracker Barrel had more than 67,000 employees working in more than 600 restaurants in 42 U.S. states.

 Personal life

+Evins was married three times.
+His third wife was Margarita Pereyra Evins, who died just a few short months before Evins' death in January 2012.
+Through his marriage to Pereyra, Evins was stepfather to Alberto "Bobby" Rodriguez and Elvia Rodriguez Klym.

 On January 14, 2012, Evins died from bladder cancer at his daughter's home in Lebanon, Tennessee, at the age of 76.